|

 What exactly is it that makes digital technologies so special?
 After all, invention and introduction of new technologies into the economy has been a feature of modern society at least since 1750.
 Invariably, they have raised productivity - this is why they crowded out their predecessors.
 But is there any particular reason why digital technologies should deserve more attention than any other?

 There is.
 Digital technologies have a pervasive influence.
 So much so, in fact, that the change they have been causing has been compared to the Industrial Revolution.
 They do not simply increase a company's productivity - although this is one of their effects.
-What is remarkable about digital technologies is the way they change markets and theway they change people's working methods.

 Firstly, they have the effect of integrating markets geographically.
 Producers are suddenly in competition with companies they have never heard of.
 For many products andservices, consumers now have a real rather than a theoretical choice of foreign suppliers.